sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Some work has been done on HP-UX on the Itanium processor.
 More information on the HP-UX port can be found on the [[HP-UX]] page.

+===== Microsoft Windows =====
+ * Microsoft Windows using Cygwin (Substantial work has been done on this.
+A port can be expected in 2010).
+More information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows sage-windows]] mailing list.
+ * Microsoft Windows using Microsoft's compiler.
+This will be a full native port.
+There are some efforts at this.

 ===== OpenSolaris =====
  * !OpenSolaris 06/2009 on x86 in 64-bit mode.
 (Substantial work has been done on this.
 A port can be expected in 2010).